Posted on February 15, 2021

 Gold bars actually come in a wide range of sizes and weights beyond that heavy bar you are imagining.
 This means that you can find a denomination of gold for an investment that works within your budget.

 London Good Delivery gold bars are investment-grade gold bullion bars that weigh close to 400 troy ounces (12.4 kilograms).
 These bars are the preferred format for large institutional investors and central banks.

 Characteristics of London Good Delivery gold bars include:

-Though various government mints and refineries can manufacture gold bars, the London Bullion Market Association (LBMA) sets Good Delivery bar standards.
-Likewise, LBMA proactively monitors refiners to ensure quality.
+Though various government mints and refineries can manufacture gold bars, the London bullion market trade group sets Good Delivery bar standards.
+They proactively monitor refiners to ensure quality.
 All Good Delivery bars must be assayed, and the bars are guaranteed to be at least 99.5% fine gold.

 A bar of gold delivers value based on a number of factors.

 1. NPR.
 'A Chemist Explains Why Gold Beat Out Lithium, Osmium, Einsteinium...' https://www.npr.org/sections/money/2011/02/15/131430755/a-chemist-explains-why-gold-beat-out-lithium-osmium-einsteinium.
 Accessed August 28, 2020.